miguelraz/miguelraz.github.io/blog/dispatch.md

 ----
 I created **Dispatch** by copy/pasting the icon from [flaticon.com](https://www.flaticon.com/free-icon/walkie-talkie_1362060?related_id=1362009&origin=search&k=1618671790997) under the terms of their Flaticon License.
 It is free for personal and commercial purpse with attribution.
 I changed the colors to match the Julia dot logo colors.
 If you plan to use it for commerical purposes, please donate a non-trivial part of your profits from the **Dispatch** merch to [Doctors without Borders](https://donate.doctorswithoutborders.org/onetime.cfm).

-Thanks a lot to the Julia community for helping with this post, but especially to Thiebaut Lienart and the Franklin.jl team, Stefan Karpinski for his talk and Lyndon White for his blog posts diving into these similar materials.
+Thanks a lot to the Julia community for helping with this post, but especially to Thiebaut Lienart and the Franklin.jl team, Stefan Karpinski for his talk and Frames for her blog posts diving into these similar materials.